-In Queensland, only large councils are required to have an audit committee, but all councils are required to have an internal audit function that complies with the International Professional Practices Framework (IPPF).
+In Queensland, only large councils are required to have an audit committee, but all Councils are required to have an internal audit function that complies with the International Professional Practices Framework (IPPF).

-The Local Government Act requires local government to establish an audit committee, which prepares an internal audit plan, progress reports, assesses the compliance with the internal audit plan, and then carries out the 'effective internal audit function'.
+The Local Government Act 1993 requires Local Councils to establish an Audit Committee, which prepares an internal audit plan, assesses the compliance with the internal audit plan, and then oversee out the 'effective internal audit function'.

-Guidance material in the form of Local Government Bulletins 08/15 recommends internal auditors follow the 'International Standards for the Professional Practice of Internal Auditing'.
-These Bulletins also outline the appropriate qualifications required of an internal auditor.
+Guidance material in the form of Local Government Bulletin 08/15 recommends internal auditors follow the 'International Standards for the Professional Practice of Internal Auditing'.
+The Bulletin also outlines the appropriate qualifications required of an internal auditor.

-Local Government Bulletins particularly 08/15 on Internal Audit and Audit Committees state that all local governments are required to 'establish an efficient and effective internal audit function and establish an audit committee' (supported by the Local Government Act 2009, Local Government Regulation 2012, City of Brisbane Act 2010, and City of Brisbane Regulation 2012).
+Local Government Bulletins, and particularly 08/15 on Internal Audit and Audit Committees, state that all Local Governments are required to 'establish an efficient and effective internal audit function and establish an audit committee' (supported by the revised Local Government Act 2009, Local Government Regulations 2012, City of Brisbane Act 2010, and City of Brisbane Regulations 2012).

 The Bulletin provides guidance on internal audit, charters and the plan itself.
-Importantly, the Bulletin also explains compliance with the International Professional Practices Framework (IPPF), which includes adhering to the International Standards for the Professional Practice of Internal Auditing' issued by the IIA globally.
+Importantly, the Bulletin also explains compliance with the International Professional Practices Framework, which includes the International Standards for the Professional Practice of Internal Auditing issued by the International Internal Auditing Standards Board.
 Both Local Government Regulations and City of Brisbane Regulations 2012 outline what must be in the internal audit statement.

-The Bulletin also references Treasury Information Sheet 2.9 and the Australian National Audit Office's best practice guide 'Public Sector Internal Audit' (2012), which is now out of print and will be replaced by IIA-Australia's publication 'Effective Internal Audit in the Public Sector - A Best Practice Guide', which will be released in early 2020.
+The Bulletin also references Treasury Information Sheet 2.9 and the ANAO's best practice guide Public Sector Internal Audit 2012, which is now out of print.
+It will be replaced by IIA-Australia's publication Effective Internal Audit in the Public Sector - A Best Practice Guide, which will be released in early 2020.

-The Queensland Audit Office also has a remit for local government audits.
+The Queensland Audit Office also has a remit for Local Government audits.

-Queensland Treasury also provides guidance not only for State Government departments but also to local government on Head of Internal Audit (refer Queensland Treasury Information Sheet 2.6).
+Queensland Treasury also provides guidance not only for State Government departments but also to Local Government on requirements of the Head of Internal Audit (See Queensland Treasury Information Sheet 2.6).

-Mandated minimum qualifications as prescribed by the Regulation which states "the person assuming the responsibilities of Head of Internal Audit must, as a minimum, hold a level of professional membership outlined below:
+Mandated minimum qualifications as prescribed by the Regulation, the person assuming the responsibilities of HIA must, as a minimum, hold a level of professional membership outlined below:

-Professional membership or above (Institute of Internal Auditors in Australia) - noting that the Financial Accountability Handbook Fiscal Management 44 (Last Updated: January 2017) states that a Professional Member carries the postnominal designation PMIIA, which stands for Professional Member, Institute of Internal Auditors - Australia, or CPA or above (CPA Australia), or CA or above (Institute of Chartered Accountants in Australia), or MIPA or above (Institute of Public Accountants), or qualifications from an overseas accounting body that are recognised by at least two of the above bodies as having equivalent membership."
+Professional membership or above (Institute of Internal Auditors in Australia) - noting that the Financial Accountability Handbook Fiscal Management 44 (Last Updated: January 2017) states that a Professional Member carries the post-nominal designation PMIIA, which stands for Professional Member, Institute of Internal Auditors - Australia, or CPA or above (CPA Australia), or CA or above (Institute of Chartered Accountants in Australia), or MIPA or above (Institute of Public Accountants), or qualifications from an overseas accounting body that are recognized by at least two of the above bodies as having equivalent membership.

-It should be noted however that membership of an accountancy body alone will not qualify the practitioner as an internal auditor.
+It should be noted that membership of a accountancy body alone will not qualify the practitioner as an internal auditor.

-In Western Australia, the Local Government Act 1995 requires all councils to establish audit committees and the internal audit function is recommended.
-Local government reform (Part 2) is due in 2020.
+In Western Australia, the Local Government Act 1995 requires all Councils to establish Audit Committees and guidelines recommend establishing the internal audit function.

-The recently revised WA Treasury Instructions included Audit Committees and the internal audit function.
+The recently revised WA Treasury Instructions T11201 includes Audit Committees and the requirement for an internal audit function.